streamwhite/json-translated-ai/readme.md

 ### 🔒 Privacy & Security

 - **100% Private**: Your content never stored except communication with AI providers.
 - **Secure API Keys**: Your API keys are only used for translation requests, never stored.
+If you still worried, use a specific key and disable it.

 ### 💰 Cost-Effective AI Models